ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 (see the :ref:`section on \`na\` <PageTypeSystem_NaValue>` if you are not familiar with it).

 A script running on a 60min chart has access to prices such as `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ on each bar of the chart.
-When retrieving data from other contexts, however, new values for that data may not be coming in for each new bar on the chart, every 60 minutes for example.
+When retrieving data from other contexts, however, new values for that data may not be coming in for each new bar on the chart.
+When fetching daily data on our 60min chart, for example, new data will not be coming in on every chart bar.
 A choice must thus be made as to how the data from the outside context will be *merged* on chart bars.
 That behavior is what the ``gaps`` parameter controls.

 When functions do not return a value on each of the chart bars the calling script is running on,